nutanix-japan/hycu/hycu/hycu.rst

    .. figure:: images/5.png

+   .. note:: By Default, the Prism Element dashboard can only be deployed to Nutanix Mine Clusters.
+For standard Nutanix clusters (non-Mine clusters), the HYCU Prism dashboard may be able to be deployed to the cluster's Prism Element.
+Contact a HYCU sales representative to determine eligibility.

 #.
 Once the cluster has been added as a source, highlight it and click "Register with Prism" to deploy the HYCU dashboard to Prism.

    .. figure:: images/6.png